Arthur's Seat: Human history

-On 1 May 1590, to celebrate the safe return of James VI of Scotland and Anna of Denmark, a bonfire was lit that night on the Salisbury Crags fuelled with ten loads of coal and six barrels of tar.
+On 1 May 1590, to celebrate the safe return of James VI of Scotland and Anne of Denmark, a bonfire was lit that night on the Salisbury Crags fuelled with ten loads of coal and six barrels of tar.

 A track rising along the top of the slope immediately under Salisbury Crags has long been a popular walk, giving a view over the city.
 It became known as the Radical Road after it was paved in the aftermath of the Radical War of 1820, using the labour of unemployed weavers from the west of Scotland at the suggestion of Walter Scott as a form of work relief.
 This route has been closed since 2018 after 50 tons of rock fell from the cliffs above.

 In 1836 five boys hunting for rabbits found a set of 17 miniature coffins containing small wooden figures in a cave on the crags of Arthur's Seat.
 The purpose has remained a mystery ever since the discovery.
 A strong contemporary belief was that they were made for witchcraft, though more recently it has been suggested that they might be connected with the murders committed by Burke and Hare in 1828.
 There were 16 known victims of the serial-killers plus the first person sold "to the doctors", namely a man who had died of natural causes.
 However, the murder victims were primarily female, while the eight surviving figures are male.
 Alternatively, the coffins may have represented the 16 bodies sold to the doctors, plus that of the final victim who remained unburied at the time of the duo's arrest, but was, as a destitute beggar, very likely dissected in any case.
 The surviving coffins are now displayed in Edinburgh's National Museum of Scotland.

 The prominence of Arthur's Seat over Edinburgh has attracted various groups and has a particular significance to the history of the Church of Jesus Christ of Latter-day Saints, because this is where the nation of Scotland was dedicated in 1840 "for the preaching of the gospel".
 The apostle, Orson Pratt, arrived in Scotland in early 1850 and climbed the hill to pray to God for more converts.

 In 1884, alpine mountain guide Emile Rey visited Edinburgh where he climbed Arthur's Seat, local tradition stating that before doing so he estimated it would take much of the day to reach the top.
+In 2021, Kashif Anwar killed his pregnant wife, Fawziyah Javed, by pushing her off of Arthur's Seat and causing her to fall to her death.
+He was sentenced to twenty years in prison.

+In July 2026, a wildfire burned portions of Arthur's Seat.